peng-ling/Udacity-FSWD-P4-Design_a_game/README.md

 To see your scores for each game you finished, you can request the endpoint get_user_scores.
 You need to provide your user name.

-The see your ranking within the high score of all player request endpoint get_user_rankings.
+To see your ranking within the high score of all player request endpoint get_user_rankings.

+To see all your games request endpoint get_user_games, you need to provide your user name.

 To delete a unfinished game request endpoint cancel_game.
 You need to provide the url safe game key.